-The transport sector-aviation, shipping, rail, and road transport-accounts for approximately one quarter of global anthropogenic $CO_2$ emissions.
-Within this sector, on-road vehicles contribute 77% of $CO_2$ emissions, with marine and aviation contributing 11 and 10%, respectively.
+The transport sector-aviation, shipping, rail, and road transport-accounts for approximately one quarter of global anthropogenic carbon dioxide emissions.101 Within this sector, on-road vehicles contribute 77 percent of carbon dioxide emissions, with marine and aviation contributing 11 and 10 percent, respectively.102

-Under IEA's Net Zero scenario, transportation sector emissions fall from 7.15 GtCO2 in 2020 to 5.72 in 2030 and 0.69 in 2050.
-Under the stated policies scenario, emissions from this sector are 9.33 GtCO2 in 2050.
+Under IEA's Net Zero scenario, transportation sector emissions fall from 7.15 Gt of carbon dioxide in 2020 to 5.72 in 2030 and 0.69 in 2050.
+Under the stated policies scenario, emissions from this sector are 9.33 Gt of carbon dioxide in 2050.